Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Proposed Methodology

 \subsubsection{\textbf{Asynchronous Trajectory Update}}

 Standard planners often employ a receding horizon strategy, executing only the immediate next step.
-However, given the semantic uncertainty (e.g., occlusions), blindly discarding the long-term plan is suboptimal.
+However, given the semantic uncertainty of our 3D-to-2D projection, blindly discarding the long-term plan is suboptimal.
 We propose an asynchronous update scheme that balances stability with reactivity.

 The system operates on two decoupled frequencies: geometric generation ($f_{gen}$) and semantic perception ($f_{clip}$).
 While the robot executes a selected trajectory ($\mathbf{y}_{curr}$), its cost is not static; it is re-calculated at ($f_{clip}$) based on the latest CLIPSeg segmentation.
 Specifically, the costs of already traversed waypoints are frozen, while future waypoints are re-projected onto the new cost map.
 This allows the system to refine its estimate as the robot approaches a target, resolving initial occlusions or correcting misclassifications (e.g., distinguishing a shadow from an obstacle) without requiring geometric regeneration.